dy/piezo/docs/r&d.md

 - `AbB` vs `ABb` can be different chords, but lino mixes them up together
 - `X1` and `x1` can be different things in math
-- `sampleRate` becomes `samplerate` - can be confusing
+- `sampleRate` becomes `samplerate` - can be confusing ~ doesn't have to lowcase
 - export naming requirement: `'AbB': AbB, 'sampleRate': sampleRate.` ~ can take exact name though
 - not much conventional, only MySQL and other oldies
-+ solves problem mentioned by despawnerer
++ solves problem mentioned by despawnerer (`dateRange` vs `daterange`)
 + lowcase is typographycally more expressive
 + code can be more robust in case-enforcing environments, eg. as url string
 - `1Ms` vs `1ms` is critical
+  ~ not sure it's good idea to designate such meaning to capitalization ~ `1Ms` is super-unlikely, for bytes can use `1mb` - it's never millibyte

 0.5 Capfirst-sensitive, (`Abc` == `ABc`) != (`aBC` == `abc`)